 Sometimes when we lose our phones or accidently delete some important files on our computers, we cannot easily retrieve it, but using cloud keeps the data safe.
 So, cloud computing makes data backup, recovery of lost data and business continuity much easier.
 Also, you can access your data from various sites on the cloud provider’s network.
 There is more that you need to know, let’s discuss…

 Cloud computing has become ubiquitous in India for a few reasons.
 First, the country is home to numerous technology startups and entrepreneurs who are always looking for new and innovative ways to improve their businesses.
 These entrepreneurs often turn to the cloud for its reliability and scalability – two features that are especially important in the Indian market.
 Additionally, many Indian businesses are large and complex, which makes them difficult to manage and maintain on traditional technology platforms.
 Cloud computing offers an affordable and reliable way to scale these businesses up or down as needed.
 Finally, India’s growing population and economy make it an ideal market for cloud services.
 As more Indians gain access to technology, the demand for cloud computing will only grow.

 Pay Per Use

-With the digitalization of India, more and more companies are becoming digital.
-Most of the public and private sectors companies or service providers are using the cloud for most of the work they do.
+With the digitization of India, more and more companies are becoming digital.
+Many of the public and private sector companies or service providers are using the cloud for most of the work they do.
 The ease of data storage and security that the cloud offers is the main reason behind the increasing demand of cloud computing in India and abroad.
 Cloud enables businesses to handle big amounts of data in the easiest of ways.
 It surely is staying in the world of business for a longer duration, but we can’t predict an end for this.